Section of the crime laboratory analyzes evidence for the presence of

 plant material, powders, liquids, tablets, capsules and paper.
 The most

-common type of drug identified in the laboratory is cannabis (also known
+common type of drug identified in the laboratory is Cannabis sativa L.

-as marijuana or pot).
-The second and third most common drugs identified
+(also known as marijuana or pot).
+The next most frequently identified

 encountered in the laboratory include hydrocodone/acetaminophen mixtures